 As you cross the bridges, be sure to admire the incredible vistas of the surrounding forest.
 It’s absolutely gorgeous.
 It reminded me of a zip-lining adventure I went on in Hawaii, and other visits I’ve made to tropical forests in Malawi and Puerto Rico.

-Between the amazing vistas and the experience, Kakum National Park is most definitely worth a quick day trip the next time you’re in Elmina and Cape Coast, Ghana!
+Between the amazing vistas and the experience, Kakum National Park is most definitely worth a day trips history for the next time you’re in Elmina and Cape Coast, Ghana!

 Along the route between Cape Coast and Kakum National Park is Tourist Spot Restaurant.
 This local eatery offers a number of distinctly West African dishes and drinks, including fufu, akpeteshie, antelope, emote, grasscutter, and more.